weisrc/project-wrover/MANUAL.md

 ### Setting up the Web Application

 The web application is the remote control and configurer of the Wireless Rover vehicule.
 There are two options available:
-1. Use the online hosted version courtesy of GitHub pages.
+1. Use the online hosted version courtesy of GitHub pages. https://schoolwei.github.io/project-wrover
-2. Use the Raspberry PI or any Unix Machine with Docker installed.
+2. Use the Raspberry Pi or any machine with Docker installed.
     - MacOS
     - Linux
     - Windows WSL2

+### Setting up the Wi-Fi Connection

+Please make sure that you have a Wi-Fi connection because the Rover will connect to the Wi-Fi network to be controlled by the web application.

 ## 3.0 Specifications